saeedimd/RHEM-ML/README.md

 - **Normalizers**

-  The .pkl files required to normalize the training data of the Emulator into [0,1] range.
+  The .pkl files required to normalize the training data of the models into [0,1] range.

 - **Cross-Validation_Results**